Edit with Sublime Text

 Risk impact

-Edit with Sublime Text requires very minimum permissions and is relatively safe to use.
+Edit with Sublime Text is relatively safe to use as it requires very minimum permissions.

 Risk likelihood